The big impacts of a simple change

-Niels Ole Cedergaard, Development Engineer, at Dania R&D, the world’s largest research facility for cement-production technology, explains the rationale behind the new type of grate for the SF™ Cross-Bar® cooler and how it works:
+Niels Ole Cedergaard, Development Engineer, at Dania R&D, the world’s largest research facility for cement-production technology, explains the rationale behind the new type of grate for the SF™ and the Multi-Movable™ Cross-Bar® coolers and how it works:

 We wanted to design a grate with a lower pressure drop as air moves through the grate, because reducing pressure drop helps plants save on power consumption and increases cooler efficiency.
 So we came up with this quite simple design – basically ensuring that the air doesn’t have to change direction so much.
 With the new design, the air only turns 135°, as compared to 180° in the original grate.
 This new design reduces airflow resistance through the grate, which results in a significant reduction in pressure drop.

 The new Wave Grate provides significant benefits:

 - Easy cleaning and maintenance

 Reducing pressure drop is the key to using less power.
 Compared to older grates, the reduced airflow resistance through the new Wave Grate reduces the pressure drop and subsequently the power consumption of the cooler fans, helping you operate the coolers more efficiently.